 Various risks, uncertainties and costs are associated with acquisitions.
 Effective integration of systems, controls, employees, product lines, market segments, customers, suppliers and production facilities and cost savings can be difficult to achieve and the success of integration activities can be uncertain.
 While we have not experienced significant issues with our acquisitions to date, if management of our combined company is unable to continue minimizing the potential disruption of the combined company's ongoing business during the integration process, the anticipated benefits of any acquisition may not be fully realized.
 In addition, the inability to successfully manage the implementation of appropriate systems, policies, benefits and compliance programs for the combined company could have a material adverse effect on our business.
-We may not be able to retain key employees of an acquired company or achieve the projected performance targets for the business into which an acquired company may suffer due to uncertainty or diversion of management attention.
+We may not be able to retain key employees of an acquired company or achieve the projected performance targets for the business into which an acquired company is integrated.
+Both before and after the closing of an acquisition, our business and that of the acquired company may suffer due to uncertainty or diversion of management attention.
 Future acquisitions could result in increased debt, dilution, liabilities, interest expense, restructuring charges and amortization expenses related to intangible assets.
 There can be no assurance that acquisitions will be successful and contribute to our profitability.
 Further, we may not be able to identify value-accretive acquisition targets that support our strategy of expanding our position in high value product categories or be able to successfully execute additional acquisitions in the future.